Proofreading verbatim texts: how it works

 Court reporting in the USA

-Unlike in the UK, the US legal system still relies on human court reporters – also known as stenographers – to accurately record what is discussed.
+Unlike in the UK, the US legal system still relies on human court reporters – also known as stenographers – to accurately record what’s discussed.
 (The UK system has moved to digital recording.)
 Think of any US-based TV courtroom drama and there is usually someone quietly typing away on a funny-looking typewriter – the stenotype or stenograph machine – and you’ve got the idea.

 Like shorthand, the machine has a series of keys that a court reporter programs to reflect the phrases they come across most often.
-These typically relate to the types of cases that they report on – trials, depositions, hearings (arguing legal motions) before a judge or even company board and town planning meetings.
+These typically relate to the types of cases that they report on – trials, depositions, hearings (arguing legal motions) before a judge, or even company board and town planning meetings.
 This makes it easier to quickly record the proceedings.

 Once a hearing or deposition is over, the court reporter will translate the text, transforming the shorthand form into English.
 From here, they will do a first edit.
 Then it’s ready for proofreading.
 There are specific software programs that court reporters use and corrections can be done either